jeremenichelli/jeremenichelli.github.io/_posts/2018-02-14-fast-navigation-static-sites.md

 This way we avoid injecting the same `link` element several times.

-### What about mobile?
+#### What about mobile?

 Since the `mouseover` event won't be dispatched in mobile devices we could also attach the `prefetchRoute` method to the `touchstart` action.

-I've personally bailed on doing it because there's a chance the device is not connected to WiFi while navigating and I prefer not to silently consume users' data plan, even when they are just some kilobytes.
+I've personally bailed on doing it because there's a chance the device is not connected to wifi while navigating and I prefer not to silently consume users' data plan, even when they are just some kilobytes.

-### What about actual single page applications?
+#### And single page applications?

 If you are code splitting your application and using a bundler that allows named chunks [like webpack does](https://webpack.js.org/guides/code-splitting/#dynamic-imports), you can prefetch that file to fasten dynamic routes.